Academic Catalog

 ECON 427 - Environmental Economics (4 Credit Hours)

 This course provides an examination of various economic issues facing business and government regarding the use of natural resources and the management of environmental quality.
 Students will develop an understanding of both the economic nature of environmental problems and the economic tools necessary to explore and devise potential policy solutions for environmental problems.
-In addition, students will examine the institutional framework within which environmental problems exist in order to understand those factors which may mitigate against economic solutions.
+In addition, students will examine the institutional framework within which environmental problems exist to understand those factors that may mitigate against economic solutions.
+The course fulfills the SES Social Science requirement.

 Prerequisite(s): ECON 302.